atsa-es/atsa-labs/README.md

 ### _bookdown_files (local machine only)

 bookdown populates this.
-It has cache.
+It has the cache.
 You don't want this on GitHub.

 ### libs (local machine only)